Nextdoor/conda_lockfile/README.md

 `conda_lockfile` manages the life cycle of a production conda environment.

-The intention is to allow developers to manage their requirements at a relatively high level, while also being able to repeatably deploy the exact same environment.
+The intention is to allow developers to manage their requirements at a relatively high level, while also being able to freeze these requirements & ensuring that the same environment always gets created.

 ![Workflow](img/workflow.png)

+The expected workflow is (blue):

+1. Define a `deps.yml` file.
+1. Freeze (`conda lockfile freeze`) these requirements into a `deps.yml.{platform}.lock` file.
+1. Create (`conda lockfile create`) an environment from the lockfile.

+It is the nature of dependencies to evolve, so there are commands for verifying that your dependencies are in sync with your lockfiles and created environments (green).

+1. The depsfile and lockfile are in sync (`conda lockfile checklocks`).
+1. The depsfile and created environment are in sync (`conda lockfile checkenv`).

 `deps.yml`
 -----------------------